 A new implant known as ‘porcupine’ is being hailed as a potential cure for opiate addiction.
 This includes addiction to heroin, methadone and other opiate-based painkillers such as OxyContin, oxycodone and tramadol.

 Probuphine was this week approved by the US Food and Drug Administrator (FDA).

 The drug contains two drugs that are capable of reversing the effects of opiates such as heroin and methadone.
 These two drugs have been identified as buprenorphine and naloxone.

-Patients receive probuphine implants which slowly secrete these drugs into the blood over a six month period.
-These drugs then work by ‘counteracting’ the effects that opiates have on the body, particularly the brain.
+Patients receive porcupine implants which slowly secrete these drugs into the blood over a six month period.
+These drugs than work by ‘counteracting’ the effects that opiates have on the body, particularly the brain.

 The drug is produced by New Jersey-based Braeburn Pharmaceuticals.

-The company’s CEO, Behshad Sheldon, said: “More long-term treatments are needed to help people stay in recovery, and we remain excited about the potential for probuphine to be the first of many new options for people with opioid addiction.”
+The company’s CEO, Behshad Sheldon, said: “More long-term treatments are needed to help people stay in recovery, and we remain excited about the potential for the porcupine to be the first of many new options for people with opioid addiction.”

 The implant is surgically attached to patients under the skin of the upper arm.
 Once treatment concludes, the implant is removed.